 If my estimates are right, 12 months ago I was sitting in the library, trying to figure out the probability of failing my economics exam.
-More and less at the same time, the news about my one-year-older colleague, Courtney Gill, winning the Female Undergraduate of the Year Award, was updated on the department’s website.
-Just out of curiosity, to make my procrastination a little bit more useful, I signed up for the TARGETjobs mailing list to get a reminder when the application process opens.
-If anyone told me then that I will see myself in the picture in a year, I would probably start laughing.
+More or less at the same time, the news about my one-year-older colleague, Courtney Gill, winning the Female Undergraduate of the Year Award was updated on the department’s website.
+Just out of curiosity, to make my procrastination a little bit more useful, I signed up for the TARGETjobs mailing list to get a reminder when the application process opened.
+If anyone told me then that I would see myself in the picture in a year, I would probably have started laughing.
 But here I am!
 Paradoxically, I have never met Courtney in person even though we study in the same department.
 But I would like to say a massive thank you for inspiring me to give it a go.
 And I want to encourage anyone with any doubts to do the same – just because you never know.

 In the beginning of the second term I got a terrible cold, and did not cure it properly because of the amount of work and extracurricular activities I had taken up.
 I ended up in my bed with pneumonia, unable to do anything just because I wanted to do everything.
-It is probably another important lesson I learnt this year.
+It is probably another important lesson I learned this year.
 However, having taken a step back, I slowly came back to life… and my mail box.
-When I got a final reminder about the award’s applications, something told me that this is a thing worth putting some effort into.
-The online application went quite smoothly, as well as few tests that followed.
-I almost forgot about it, when after a couple of weeks I got a message that… I am going to Derby!
-I have to admit that I had no idea what to expect from the two-days assessment at Rolls-Royce.
-But meeting with senior representatives, fellow students from all around the UK, and having an unusual opportunity to visit the test beds seemed extremely exciting.
+When I got a final reminder about the award’s applications, something told me that this was a thing worth putting some effort into.
+The online application went quite smoothly, as well as a few tests that followed.
+I almost forgot about it then after a couple of weeks I got a message that… I am going to Derby!
+I have to admit that I had no idea what to expect from the two-day assessment at Rolls-Royce.
+But meeting with senior representatives and fellow students from all around the UK, and having an unusual opportunity to visit the test beds, seemed extremely exciting.

 Even though I am not studying an engineering-related course, I am very much interested in new technologies and innovation.
-However, I would never expect myself finding engines so interesting!
-I learnt a lot over the weekend at Derby, but I also met wonderful people.
-I had an impression that after two days, for all 15 of us, who took part in the assessments, it seemed like we had known each other for ages.
+However, I would never expect myself to find engines so interesting!
+I learned a lot over the weekend at Derby, but I also met wonderful people.
+I had an impression that after two days, for all 15 of us who took part in the assessments, it seemed like we had known each other for ages.
 Such a friendly atmosphere was extremely helpful during the assessments we had to go through.

 Of course, I did my best during each test, exercise or interview I had.
-However for some reason I assumed that small mistakes I thought I had made simply ruled me out from the group of possible winners.
+However, for some reason I assumed that small mistakes I thought I had made simply ruled me out from the group of possible winners.
 I was already over the moon when I received an invitation for the final ceremony in Canary Wharf, and I genuinely did not expect anything else.
-I was happy to see again the lucky 10 that I had met in Derby, as well as Rolls-Royce people and representatives of other 11 companies, sponsoring the awards.
-By the end of the dinner all finalists started to feel a little bit nervous and soon the first winners were announced.
+I was happy to see again the lucky ten that I had met in Derby, as well as Rolls-Royce people and representatives of 11 other companies sponsoring the awards.
+By the end of the dinner, all of the finalists started to feel a little bit nervous and soon the first winners were announced.
 After the ceremony I got a couple of funny comments about my face expression when Eric Shulz read out my name from the stage.
 It probably pictures very well the state of shock that I was in.
-Today, after a couple of days from the final I still cannot believe it all, but most importantly I am extremely happy and honoured.
+Today, a couple of days after the final, I still cannot believe it all, but most importantly I am extremely happy and honoured.
 It means a lot to me that there are so many kind responses to the news from everyone in Cambridge and my friends back in Poland.
-And of course I am very much looking forward to my summer internship at Rolls-Royce!
-I will try to post regularly about my preparations, travel, and, of course, my time at the company.
+And, of course, I am very much looking forward to my summer internship at Rolls-Royce!
+I will try to post regularly about my preparations, travel and, of course, my time at the company.